smartSenseSolutions/managed-identity-wallet-ui/README.md

 # [Eclipse Tractus-x Managed Identity Wallet](https://github.com/eclipse-tractusx/managed-identity-wallet) UI application

-This is UI application to access APIs of [Eclipse Tractus-x Managed Identity Wallet](https://github.com/eclipse-tractusx/managed-identity-wallet)
+This is a UI application to access APIs of [Eclipse Tractus-x Managed Identity Wallet](https://github.com/eclipse-tractusx/managed-identity-wallet)

 ## Prerequisites

 1. Node with version >= v16.16
 2. Yarn (Package Manager) >=1.22
-3. Managed identity wallet must be running
+3. A managed identity wallet must be running
 4. Keycloak must be running and configured correctly
-5. MIW and UI application must be using same keycloak
+5. MIW and UI applications must be using the same keycloak
 6. Allowed web origin must be added in keycloak public client
-7. CORS must be enabled in managed identity wallet application
+7. CORS must be enabled in the managed identity wallet application

-## Run in local
+## Run in Local

 ### Run keycloak

-1. Go to dev-assets folder and run docker compose file, this will run keycloak and import `miw_test` realm with needed configuration
+1. Go to dev-assets folder and run docker compose file, this will run keycloak and import `miw_test` realm with the needed configuration
 2. Test keycloak on [http://localhost:28080](http://localhost:28080)
 3. There will be 2 user created as below: